Johnmiicheal/Johnmiicheal/README.md

-- 🔭 I’m currently working a react app.
+- 🔭 I’m currently working on a react app.
 - 🌱 I’m currently learning react and UI 'cos I don't know anyone who does react and good ui designs.
 - 👯 I’m looking to collaborate on any interesting work.
 - ⚡ Fun fact: I really like George Hotz.